NclRSE-Training/hpc-intro-rocket/episodes/50-transferring-files.md

 [http://training.researchcomputing.ncl.ac.uk/training-materials/hpc-intro-data.tar.gz](http://training.researchcomputing.ncl.ac.uk/training-materials/hpc-intro-data.tar.gz)
 :::

-Computing with a remote computer offers very limited use if we cannot get files to or from the cluster.
+A remote cluster offers very limited use if we cannot get files to or from it.
 There are several options for transferring data between computing resources, from command line options to GUI programs, which we will cover here.